Pathoschild/canimod.github.io/guides/using-mods.md

 to figure it out.

 1. Cause the problem again.
 (This makes sure any details are in the latest log.)
-3. Choose how you'll contact the mod author.
+3. Choose how you'll contact the mod developer.
 Use any support forums, discussion threads, or the 'bugs' section on Nexus Mods if possible.
 Only contact them directly if you can't find any of those.
 4. Send them a message with the following information:
    * ❑ A copy of the log file at `%appdata%\StardewValley\ErrorLogs\MODDED_ProgramLog.Log_LATEST.txt`.
    * ❑ Which mod is failing?